ziping-liu/A-Bayesian-approach-to-tissue-fraction-estimation-for-oncological-PET-segmentation/README.md

 # A-Bayesian-approach-to-tissue-fraction-estimation-for-oncological-PET-segmentation
 Open-source code for the proposed tissue-fraction estimation method for oncological PET segmentation

+This repository contains three branches, which include

+A) Main branch: license and manuscript

-A) Evaluate the proposed method with clinically realistic simulation studies.
+B) Evaluation of the proposed method with clinically realistic simulation studies.

-B) Evaluate the proposed method with clinical images from multi-center data.
+C) Evaluation of the proposed method with clinical images from multi-center data.

-Please refer to README.md within each repository for more detailed descriptions.
+Please refer to README.md within each branch for more detailed descriptions.